rick salomon record breaking pot 1200x800-without-read

 In theory, Salomon’s bet is okay, but not great because he will generally want to use a more polarized range of hands for value.
 This is because after the third club comes in, most of his hands have become significantly weaker in terms of how close they are to the nuts.

 Hernandez’s check-raise is very ill-advised given that his hand blocks more bluffs than value bets.
+He also simply doesn’t have much equity against the calling range.
 Making this move with a plain gutshot and no flush draw is downright self-destructive.

 Facing the check-raise, Salomon has an easy call with top-pair top-kicker and a draw to the second nuts.